FHLB San Francisco chief Dean Schultz to retire

-NEW YORK, Oct 10 (Reuters) - The Federal Home Loan Bank of San Francisco said on Friday its president and chief executive Dean Schultz will retire after April 30, 2015 after a successor is appointed.
+NEW YORK (Reuters) - The Federal Home Loan Bank of San Francisco said on Friday its president and chief executive Dean Schultz will retire after April 30, 2015 after a successor is appointed.

 The cooperative bank said in a statement its board has selected an executive search firm to conduct a search for Schultz’s successor.